stormycloudy/stormycloudy.github.io/src/about.md

   - blog
 ---

-I am a PhD student in atmospheric science.
+I am a PhD student in atmospheric science at Indiana University.
 This is my personal blog.
 My research site can be found [here](http://pages.iu.edu/~xuecliu).

+**All views are my own.**